eloqjs/nuxt-next-auth/README.md

 </script>
 ```

-In `nuxt-nextauth`, the session is fetched on load the auth plugin, which means it's fetched before you page is loaded.
+In `@eloqjs/nuxt-next-auth`, the session is fetched on load the auth plugin, which means it's fetched before you page is loaded.
 So we don't need to `await` the `useSession` as there are no requests being made.
 You can use `useSession`
 anywhere you want, it's just accessing data stored
 with [useState](https://nuxt.com/docs/getting-started/state-management#state-management).